divprasad/garmin_hydration_automation/README.md

 ![GitHub stars](https://img.shields.io/github/stars/divprasad/garmin_hydration_automation?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/divprasad/garmin_hydration_automation?style=social)

 A simple and effective way to log your water intake to Garmin Connect using a Home Assistant automation triggered by an NFC tag.
-This project provides a seamless, one-tap solution to keep your hydration levels updated without manually entering data into the Garmin Connect app.
+A seamless, one-tap solution to keep your hydration levels updated without manually entering data into the Garmin Connect app.

 ## The Problem